WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 Through education, Wasabi can obtain new users.
 The more Wasabi users there are, the better their privacy.
 Advancing this issue can take various, often opportunistic forms.
-A few ideas:

 - Add Infographics to software [https://github.com/zkSNACKs/Meta/issues/32](https://github.com/zkSNACKs/Meta/issues/32)
 - Implement Bitcoin Academy [https://github.com/zkSNACKs/Meta/issues/33](https://github.com/zkSNACKs/Meta/issues/33)

 ### Events

-Wasabi Wallet team should participate and maybe even create new Bitcoin and privacy events, to make sure they stay up to date about the latest research and features.
+Wasabi Wallet contributors are encouraged to participate and maybe even create Bitcoin and privacy related events, to make sure they stay up to date about the latest research and features.

 ### Contribution games

-We have been doing these contribution games for years and they have prooven to be very beneficial, for the contributor, to the developers and to the users through better wallet.
-Wasabi should continue organizing these in the future.
-You can find more about them at // Link to existing contribution game announcements
+We have been doing these contribution games for years and they have proven to be very beneficial, for the contributors, for developers and for the users that end up enjoying the improved wallet.
+Wasabi should continue organizing games in the future. // Link to existing contribution game announcements

 ### Merchandise Shop

-Besides of the online Bitcoin privacy that Wasabi Wallet offers, we could spin up a merchandise store that offers shirts, mugs, hats and some of the best meat-space privacy tools like curtains.
+Besides of the online Bitcoin privacy that Wasabi Wallet offers, we could spin up a merchandise store that offers shirts, mugs, hats and some of the best meat-space privacy tools like curtains and underware.

 ## Scaling

-For now the focus has been on a robust and easy to use non-custodial Bitcoin wallet with build in CoinJoins for desktop.
+For now the focus has been on a robust and easy to use non-custodial Bitcoin desktop wallet with built-in CoinJoins.
 While Bitcoin continues to grow, we have to also spread out the privacy that WabiSabi provides to other devices, platforms and wallets.
 In the paper [Anonymity Loves Company: Usability and the Network Effect](https://www.freehaven.net/anonbib/cache/usability:weis2006.pdf) the authors note: